vladtf/java-architecture-challenges/README.md

 * Proxy - to log information about BattlePokemon (wasAttacked, won, lost)
 * Producer/Consumer - multithreaded battle (in ApplicationRunner is being started a thread "Arena" that starts 2 thread for each Pokemon.
 Each thread generates events and reads them from the enemy thread).
+* TODO: add other patterns or interesting implementations

 Optional: